athalhammer/b/location.md

 __If you want to get from Barcelona to Zaragoza, there are multiple options:__

 * [Bus](https://www.alsa.es/) - There is almost 1 bus every hour.
 To go to the Nord Bus Station, the best option is to take a taxi from the airport.
 * [AVE](http://www.renfe.com/) - Tickets are available usually 2 months before the date and depending on the time, you can find as well reduced prices.
-Note that the ticket from the AVE includes as well the ticket for travelling from the airport to SANS station.
+Note that the ticket from the AVE includes as well the ticket for travelling from the airport to SANTS station.